 A look at the #MeToo movement inside California's Capitol

-The Bee is not naming the woman, who declined to comment through her current employer.
+The Bee is not naming the woman, who previously declined to comment through her current employer.

 Turner said Sacramento police never contacted him or the two sources for his blog post, which he gave to law enforcement.